 A traveling contractor is hired to work in a specific location for a particular amount of time; typically they’re hired for 2 to 3 months minimum but projects may last for a year or more.
 Because the demand for skilled trades and production workers is so high, there are often labor shortages in certain areas of the country so companies hire experienced workforces from around the country that can step in, acclimate quickly, and help them get caught up on production backlogs, help during busy seasons, or bridge the gap until full-time employees are hired locally.

-As a traveling contractor, you're in charge of your career and can pick and choose your projects.
+As a traveling contractor, you're in charge of your career and can pick and choose your projects offered by skilled trade staffing agencies and contract staffing firms.
 Just let your recruiters know your availability, project preferences, and any other details that are important to you.

 A traveling skilled trades or production worker should have the following characteristics to excel in the role: